jimchen1551/MPCS/Computer Science/Operating systems/Operating system structures/Kernel/Modular kernel.md

 ---
 # Modular kernel
 - the best current methodology for OS design involves using **loadable kernel modules** (LKMs)
+- LKM can be inserted into the kernel as booted or during run time and can be removed from the kernel during runtime

 - having a set of core components
 - linking in additional services via modules